allegro/allegro.tech/_posts/2015-07-02-pywaw-summit-a-python-conference-for-everybody.md

 layout: post
 title: PyWaw Summit - a Python conference for everybody
 author: szymon.jasinski
-tags: [python, PyWaw, PyWaw Summit, conference]
+tags: [tech, python, PyWaw, PyWaw Summit, conference]
 ---

 Recently I had a chance to take part in the first edition of a new Python event in Poland, [PyWaw